 As the real story of her inheritance unravels, Fleur finds herself in the company of a damaged returned soldier Kip, holding a thread that takes her deep into the past, a thread that could unravel a mystery surrounding an opal and a woman in a green dress; a green that is the colour of envy, the colour buried deep within an opal, the colour of poison…

 There was a little bit of romance in this book, but I really liked that the main focus was the strength of the two young women, and their determination to be in charge of their own futures, instead of simply doing what was expected of them by their families and the societies of their times.
-The book touches a bit on the relationship (if that’s the right word for it) between white settlers and the Indigenous people of the area where it’s set.
+The book touches a bit on the relationship (if that’s the right word for it) between white settlers and the Traditional owners of the land where it’s set.

 I did think the pacing was a bit funny at the end of the book – I was enjoying it so much and feel like the resolution of the stories came very suddenly and the ending was a bit abrupt.
 I was really enjoying getting to know the characters, and I think it would be great to have some of their story in that gap between the two narratives filled in a bit more!
 Like I noted above, there were some clues in the 1919 narrative about what had happened to Della, but I’d love to read more about her!
 Della’s aunt Cordelia was also an intriguing character, and I think it could be quite fun to find out a bit more about what she had been up to before Della returned to Sydney.

-I gave this one 3 stars, and think it would be a good read for fans of Kate Morton.
+I gave this one 3 stars and think it would be a good read for fans of Aussie historical fiction stories.

 I received a free copy of The Woman in the Green Dress from HQ Fiction (Harper Collins).
 All views are my own.